Amarnath510/RestFulCreationDemo/README.md

   - @Produces - The @Produces annotation is used to specify the MIME media types or representations a resource can produce and send back to the client.
   - @Consumes - The @Consumes annotation is used to specify which MIME media types of representations a resource can accept, or consume, from the client.

-## Returns types of RESTful resources.
+## Returns types of RESTful resources
   - JSON - @Produces(MediaType.APPLICATION_JSON)
   - XML  - @Produces(MediaType.TEXT_XML)
   - HTML - @Produces(MediaType.TEXT_HTML)